lerno/naga/README.md

 // Asynchronous write by default: socket.write("Some message".getBytes());
 ```
-If you want more, see the EchoServer example, or check out the javadoc
+If you want more, see the [EchoServer example](https://github.com/lerno/naga/blob/master/Echoserver.md), or check out the javadoc.